Kills & Prevents Yeast: A Brief Guide

 Shop Now

-The Problem with Intestinal Yeast and Lyme Disease Treatment
+The Problem with Intestinal Yeast and Lyme, Bartonella or Babesia Treatment

-Too many yeast in the intestines (yeast overgrowth) is a common problem that occurs in those with chronic Lyme disease.
+Too many yeast in the intestines (yeast overgrowth) is a common problem that occurs in those with chronic Lyme disease, Bartonella, and Babesia.
 This problem occurs during treatment, or prior to beginning treatment.
-Prescription antibiotics, and to a much lesser degree herbal antibiotics, used to treat Lyme lead to intestinal yeast excess.
+Prescription antibiotics, and to a much lesser degree herbal antibiotics, lead to intestinal yeast excess.
 Immune suppression prior to starting antibiotics can also cause yeast overgrowth.

+The Problem.
 Yeast overgrowth can result in an ongoing systemic allergic reaction to the yeast that can suppress the immune system.
-Yeast overgrowth also leads to inflammatory cytokine excess that causes many of the Lyme disease symptoms and pain.
+Yeast overgrowth also leads to inflammatory cytokine excess that causes many of the Lyme, Bartonella, and Babesia symptoms and pain.
 Food allergies and sensitivities are the result of yeast overgrowth, too.
 Learn more about cytokines in Control Cytokines: A Guide to Fix Lyme Symptoms & The Immune System.

-In this article, I lay out a number of natural and prescription medicine options to treat yeast and to prevent future problems with yeast overgrowth.
+In this article, I lay out several natural and prescription medicine options to treat yeast and to prevent future problems with yeast overgrowth.
+These options have three basic steps using a feed, seed and weed approach.
+For best results take the feed, seed and weed steps simultaneously and throughout treatment.

 How to Diagnose Yeast Overgrowth in Lyme Disease